exchai93-zz/word_cruncher/README.md

 # Word Cruncher

-A single page application that counts the number of words in a text file
+A single page application that:
+1. Counts the frequencies of words in a text file
+2. Calculates whether the frequencies are a prime number

 ### How to run